avi-l/instasham/README.md

 MERN Stack Instagram type application.
 Requires an atlas MongoDB (free account works fine).
-Place your keys MongoDB credentials into a keys.js file in root level of server/ i.e.
+Place your MongoDB credentials into a keys.js file in root level of server/ i.e.

 ```